Foreign direct investment in Iran: Business environment

 According to United Nations Conference on Trade and Development, Iran ranked sixth globally in 2010 in attracting foreign investments.
 According to the head of the Organisation for Investment, Economic and Technical Assistance of Iran (OIETAI), in 2008 Iran ranked 142 among 181 countries in terms of working conditions last year.
 Iran stands 96 in terms of business start, 165 in getting permits, 147 in employment, 147 in registering assets, 84 in getting credits, 164 in legal support for investments, 104 in tax payment, 142 in overseas trade, 56 in feasibility of contracts and 107 in bankruptcy.
 Iran is a member of the World Bank's Multilateral Investment Guarantee Agency.
 Iran ranks 69th out of 139 in Global Competitiveness Report.
 Iran has more than 50 signed-bilateral investment treaties with other countries.

+Investment readiness indicators

+Because foreign direct investment in Iran is affected not only by market size but also by sanctions, currency volatility, regulation, infrastructure and capital-mobility constraints, some analysts use composite investment-readiness indicators to evaluate the operating environment.
+The Iran Investability Index is a monthly 0–100 investability index that combines six dimensions: domestic stability, external security and geopolitical risk, macroeconomic stability, economic and regulatory freedom, infrastructure and execution capacity, and trade and financial connectivity.

 Natural resources

 Iran holds 10% of the world's proven oil reserves and 15% of its gas.
 It is OPEC's second largest exporter and the world's fourth oil producer.